 Paragraph 2 also states that a Party is not required to extend to covered investments national or MFN treatment with respect to procedures provided for in multilateral agreements concluded under the auspices of the World Intellectual Property Organization relating to the acquisition or maintenance of intellectual property rights.
-This provision clarifies that certain procedural preferences granted under existing conventions, such as the Patent Cooperation Treaty, fall outside the BIT.
-This exception parallels the Uruguay Round's Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement and the North American Free Trade Agreement (NAFTA).
-This provision complements the more specific IPR-related provisions contained in the U.S.-Georgia Bilateral Trade Agreement.
+This provision clarifies that certain procedural preferences granted under existing conventions such as the Patent Cooperation Treaty fall outside the BIT.
+This exception parallels one in Uruguay Round's Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement and the North American Free Trade Agreement (NAFTA).
+This provision complements the more specific IPR-related provisions contained in the U.S.-Trinidad and Tobago agreement on intellectual property rights.

 Paragraph 3 sets out a minimum standard of treatment based on standards found in customary international law.
-The obligations to accord "fair and equitable treatment" and "full protection and security" are explicitly cited, as in the Parties' obligation not to impair, through unreasonable and discriminatory means, the management, conduct, operation, and sale or other disposition of covered investments.
-The general reference to international law also implicitly incorporates other fundamental rules of international law: for example, that sovereignty may not be grounds for unilateral revocation or amendment of a Party's obligations to investors and investments (especially contracts), and that an investor is entitled to have any expropriation done in accordance with previous undertakings of a Party.
+The obligations to accord "fair and equitable treatment" and "full protection and security" are explicitly cited, as is the Parties' obligation not to impair, through unreasonable and discriminatory means, the management, conduct, operation, and sale or other disposition of covered investments.
+The general reference to international law also implicitly incorporates other fundamental rules of international law: for example, that sovereignty may not be grounds for unilateral revocation or amendment of a Party's obligations to investors and investments (especially contracts), and that an investor is entitled to have an expropriation done in accordance with previous undertakings of a Party.

-Paragraph 4 requires that each Party provide effective means of asserting claims and enforcing rights with respect to covered investments.
+Paragraph 4 requires that each Party provide effective means of asserting claims and enforcing rights with respect to covered in-